bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/doc/docusaurus/docs/index.md

     </activeProfiles>
 </settings>
 ```
-Alternateively, the project may be build manually.
+Alternatively, the project may be build manually.
 Please consult the `README.md` in the
 source repository on how to do so.

 <!--Gradle-->